KarelKubat/lnode/README.md

 - `VisitByNext()` or `VisitByPrev()` "walk" the list and invoke a callback.
 - `Head()` and `Tail()` return the first, cq. last node in a chain.
 These iterate from the indicated node, so that they run on O(N) time.
 - `Circular()` returns `true` when nodes are arranged in a circular chain (in which case, `Head()` and `Tail()` will return `nil`).
 This function runs in O(N) time.

-*Package `lnode` is not thread-safe.
-The caller must ensure that concurrent updates to nodes (e.g., `lnode.Append()` calls hitting the same node) are mutex-protected.*